Guidelines for FEBS Long-Term Fellowships

 To be read in conjunction with the General Guidelines for Fellowships and the Frequently Asked Questions about FEBS Long-Term Fellowships.

 For Long-Term Fellowships, please register with the online application system at fellowships.febs.org.
-The system will open for registrations in July 2017.
+For the 1 October 2017 call, the system opened for registrations on 1 July 2017.
 For further information, see point 7 below.

 - FEBS Long-Term Fellowships are intended to support long-term visits for the purpose of scientific collaboration or advanced training.
 They are originally granted for one year and may be renewed for a further year up to a maximum of three years.
 Applicants must have a PhD.